jbubar/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+When a function has everything that it needs to run, like if it calls a function or uses a variable, they are already defined!
 2. Study the following code, then answer the questions below.

 ```js